CassidyPlasticityLab/CMC_toolbox/README.md

-Relative Power, Cortico-cortico, and Corticomusuclr Coherence toolbox
+Relative Power, Cortical-cortical, and Corticomusuclar Coherence toolbox
 ===========================

 Includes processing scripts for analysis of EEG and/or EEG/EMG data.
 Requires